Pre-General Availability Draft: 2017-12-15

-Information about table definitions is stored both in the
+Information about table definitions is stored in the InnoDB data dictionary.
+If you move data files around, dictionary data can become inconsistent.

 If a data dictionary corruption or consistency issue prevents you